kangboli/WTP.jl/design/design_doc.md

 Avoid using comments in the source code for documentation purposes.
-If the code itself cannot be written in a comprehensible way, it cannot be explained in some figurative allegories that are to be interpreted.
+If the code itself cannot be written in a comprehensible way, it cannot be explained in some figurative English that are to be interpreted.
 Comments also don't update themselves when you update the code, after which the comments become lies and go on to gaslight future developers.